KerBell/SESI/SESI/README.txt

 - Tech limits on procedural tank size are not applied after the part is saved and reloaded
 - Procedural solid boosters of the same type are all capped to the same thrust.
 To workaround this I've added a second procedural vacuum SRB, with identical characteristics.
 This allows two different vacuum SRB configurations if desired.
 - Sometimes the Decurion fails to start when in flight, though I'm not sure if that's a bug or a feature.
+- Can be a bit difficult to click on the buildings in KSC (known RSS bug)

 == Play hints ==